 Drug discovery applications

-Placing a new drug in the market is a complicated process that can last up to 10 years and cost businesses over $1.3 billion in expenses.
+Placing a new drug in the market is a complicated process that can last up to 10 years and cost businesses $200 billion in expenses.
 The new drugs get stuck between initial trials and regulatory approval.
 As a result, only 1 out of 10 newly developed drugs ever reach the mass market despite the meticulous drug development R&D process.
 This state of the pharmaceutical industry is influencing experts to consider new innovative ways to manage workflow.